nemke82/magento2gitpod/README.md

 **Changelog 2022-06-24:**
 - m2-install.sh and m2-install-solo.sh scripts updated with web/secure/offloader_header X-Forwarded-Proto to avoid redirect loop.
 Menu installer remains the same.

+**Changelog 2022-07-06:**
+- Blackfire installer updated to support any PHP version used (old or new).
+You can install it using blackfire-run.sh script or through menu.sh installer.